colshacol/owlister/README.md

 # Not only npm scripts...
 Owlister only runs the scripts that you write. `npm run` is not implicit.
 Therefore; if you choose not to use `npm run` or the `(^)` owl token, you can simply write and store terminal commands that have nothing to do with npm.

+# How to use Owlister

+1. `$ npm install -g owlister`
+2. Create a tasks.owl file in your root directory.
+3. Create your task blocks in your tasks.owl file.
+4. `$ owl taskName`

 ---
 #### TODO